New international students

 Arriving late?

 We are here to support you.
-First step is to communicate with our admissions team and your course leader any reasons for later arrival and an estimated arrival date.
+First step is to communicate with our international admissions team and your course leader any reasons for later arrival and an estimated arrival date.
+You must arrive in UK before the latest enrolment date (as stated in your CAS).
+Please ensure you attend the mop-up induction talks, where you will be familiarised with your visa conditions and regulations.
+This is a compulsory part of your visa conditions.

 Feeling homesick?